RBSC/Carnivore2/Presets/readme_presets.txt

 RMONSTER.RCP	- RCP file for "Rune Monster" game GUARDIC.RCP	- RCP file for "Guardic" game
-MUTANTS.RCP	- RCP file for "Mutants from the Deep" game
+MUTANTS.RCP	- RCP file for "Mutants from the Deep" game SHRINES.RCP	- RCP file for "Shrines of Enigma" game

 Preset for certain SCC+ games is also included - SCCPLUS.RCP.
 Please see the readme.txt file for more information about this file.